779 Naval Air Squadron

-779 Naval Air Squadron (779 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-Formed as a Fleet Requirements Unit, in October 1941, at RN Air Section Gibraltar.
+779 Naval Air Squadron (779 NAS), also called 779 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last operational as a Fleet Requirements Unit, from October 1941, at RN Air Section Gibraltar, located at RAF North Front, Gibraltar.
 It operated a small variety of aircraft for target towing and coastal defence.
-In 1943, the squadron received some Bristol Beaufighter aircraft and a detachment of these deployed to Taranto, after which they also saw service at various airbases around North Africa.
+In 1943, the squadron received a number of Bristol Beaufighter aircraft and a detachment of these deployed to Taranto, after which they also saw service at various airbases around North Africa.
 It disbanded, during August 1945, at Gibraltar.